Group actions on spheres with rank one isotropy: Discussion and examples

-\begin{lemma} Let $G$ be a finite group, and let $X$ be a finite $G$-CW-complex with $X \simeq S^n$. \begin{enumerate} \item If $H$ is a maximal $p$-subgroup in $\Iso(X)$, then $\rank_p (N_G(H)/H )\leq 1$. \item If $1 \neq H\in \Iso(X)\subseteq \cP$ is a $p$-subgroup, and $X^H$ is an integral homology sphere, then $\rank_q (N_G(H)/H) \leq 1$, for all primes $q\neq p$. \end{enumerate} \end{lemma} \begin{proof} This follows from two basic results of P.~A.~Smith theory \cite[III.8.1]{bredon1}), which state (i) that the fixed set of a $p$-group action on a finite-dimensional mod $p$ homology sphere is again a mod $p$ homology sphere (or the empty set), and (ii) that $\bZ/p\times \bZ/p$ can not act freely on a finite $G$-CW-complex $X$ with the mod $p$ homology of a sphere.
+\begin{proof} This follows from two basic results of P.~A.~Smith theory \cite[III.8.1]{bredon1}), which state (i) that the fixed set of a $p$-group action on a finite-dimensional mod $p$ homology sphere is again a mod $p$ homology sphere (or the empty set), and (ii) that $\bZ/p\times \bZ/p$ can not act freely on a finite $G$-CW-complex $X$ with the mod $p$ homology of a sphere.